azyritedev/railblog/README.md

 ## Deployment Instructions
 You will need the specified pnpm version (check `package.json`).
 Install all dependencies.
 Make sure to edit the configuration `astro.config.mjs` before running `pnpm build`.

-The server and client will be in the `dist` folder ready for deployment.
+The server and client will be in the `dist` folder ready for deployment to your hosting provider of choice.
+The `dist/client` folder can be deployed to any CDN to speed up your but will also be served by the Node.js server in `dist/server`.